LaurenzV/krilla/src/validation/PDF_A2.md

 6.2.11.4.2:
 - krilla never writes the `CharSet` attribute. 🔵
-- krilla never writes the `CIDSet` attribute. 🔵
+- krilla always includes all CIDs in `CIDSet`. 🔵

 6.2.11.5: krilla copies the font metrics directly from the font. 🟢